Florida State Parks: #2 Weeki Wachee Springs

 A little more than an hour drive north of Clearwater, Weeki Wachee Park opened in 1947.
 The vision of a former Navy man, it is located at natural springs that pushes out about 117 million gallons of fresh water each day.
-Weeki Wachee, which is a Florida State Park, can be so crowded in the summer that they close the park down soon after they open because of capacity levels.
+Weeki Wachee, which is a part of the Florida State Park system, can be so crowded in the summer that they close the park down soon after they open because of capacity levels.
 During the winter months though, the on-site water park Buccaneer Bay is closed which, along with school being in session, means smaller crowds and short or no lines.
 So if you’re headed in the summer, be sure to try to get there as soon as the park opens.

 We had a some time until the first mermaid show started so we went to the animals show.
 They featured animals of Florida so since we live here my daughter wasn’t too into it as she’d seen them all at camp.
 But it’s a great show for people visiting or who don’t get a chance to see a lot of small Florida wildlife